espinoza0/tip-calculator-app-main/README.md

 ### What I learned

 This is my very first HTML CSS and JavaScript project that I publish.
 Even though it's a basic implementation, I learned more about DOM manipulation, Event Listeners, For Each loop, Control of errors and Arithmetic Operations.
-Looking forward for the next challenge!
+Looking forward to the next challenge!